ScotRail Trains is committed to protecting and respecting your privacy when you use our services. This policy is effective from 1 April 2022.

 - Using our website – when you use this website https://www.scotrail.co.uk (the “Site”) you may provide personal information to us, including when you login or register to create a new ScotRail account or carry out other activity through the Site.

-- Car parking – some of the services we provide at, or relating to, car parks in our network require you to supply your car registration number, such as the car park at Union Square, Aberdeen.
+- Car parking – some of the services we provide at, or relating to, car parks in our network require you to supply your car registration number, either manually or via automatic number plate recognition (ANPR) software.

 - Revenue protection and penalty fares – we may collect a range of personal information during revenue protection activity.
 This may include ID information, journey details, personal descriptions and other information you provide to support an appeal against any penalty fare you may have been issued with.